Home | Blog | How to Select Your Best Product Photos

 Share this article

 As an eCommerce seller, you’re aware that how you present your product visually is crucial to its sales.
 High-quality images contribute to a shopper’s perceived value of the product, providing a crucial nudge towards desire and action.
+This is a vital aspect of eCommerce SEO strategy.

 Your image library should include a broad array of primary product images, infographics to present key features, lifestyle images showing the product in use and instructional images to demonstrate the product’s ease of use.
 Phew!
 That’s a lot.